mapmeld/crunchtime/README.md

 * GeoJSON with no time information (appears at all times)

 * KML &lt;Point&gt;s and &lt;Polygon&gt;s with no time information (appears at all times, does not include styles or other KML properties)

+* Your OpenStreetMap traces (privacy set to identifiable)

 Will research: